binkley/modern-java-practices/README.md

 [![issues](https://img.shields.io/github/issues/binkley/modern-java-practices.svg)](https://github.com/binkley/modern-java-practices/issues/)
 [![Public Domain](https://img.shields.io/badge/license-Public%20Domain-blue.svg)](http://unlicense.org/)

-**Modern Java Build Practices** is an article on bootstrapping modern Java/JVM projects with sample builds for Gradle and Maven, and a focus on _hygiene_ and best practices.

 **NB** &mdash; This is a "work in progress".
-Much of it is bullet points, intending to flesh these out to full-written sections.
+Parts are still bullet points.

+**Modern Java Build Practices** is an article on modern Java/JVM projects with sample builds for Gradle and Maven with a focus on _hygiene_ and best build practices.

 **NB** &mdash; This sample project has both Gradle and Maven builds.
 Most IDEs, _eg_, IntelliJ, may have issues with more than one way to build the